 Students are encouraged to embrace opportunities by undertaking and involving themselves in the many extra-curricular activities on offer by the Faculty.
 Through their involvement in the Rotary Model United Nations [MUNA], the ACT Constitutional Convention and the ACT Parliamentary Debating Competition, students have the opportunity to interact with leaders, learn new skills and deepen their knowledge and understanding of the world around them.
-Within classes, entering the "Plan Your Own Enterprise" competition students have the opportunity to immerse themselves into the practicalities of real life experiences.
-Psychology and Sociology form the behavioural sciences group and have established a Psychology Skills Camp and observational excursions to Taronga Zoo, the Sydney Holocaust Museum, the Street Retreat Dual Diagnosis investigation of various treatment facilities in Sydney and to local health and correction facilities.
+Within classes, entering the "Plan Your Own Enterprise" competition, students have the opportunity to immerse themselves into the practicalities of real-life experiences.
+Psychology and Sociology from the behavioural sciences group and have established a Psychology Skills Camp and observational excursions to Taronga Zoo, the Sydney Holocaust Museum, the Street Retreat Dual Diagnosis investigation of various treatment facilities in Sydney and to local health and correction facilities.
 Students develop empathy, compassion and global awareness through these interactive excursions and practical assessments.
 Practical learning experiences include undertaking research experiments into various Psychological issues involving areas such as learning and memory.

 Diversity and inclusivity are key principles for the faculty, with students being encouraged to contribute to local and global charities and fundraisers and Canberra youth projects.
 We celebrate and value diversity by acknowledging differences and modelling this attitude to our students through all activities undertaken both in the classroom and the wider community.
 Our faculty caters to the vast range of student needs by offering the option to study courses at either the tertiary, accredited or vocational levels.
 Through the many excursions the Faculty undertakes both locally and interstate, students have the opportunity to experience the many facets of diversity that they will experience over their education.